Far-right Bundestag committee chairman told to quit by German parties | DW | 02.11.2019

 Lindenberg's broadside

-Lindenberg, a popular 73-year-old veteran of Germany's rock music scene, had on Wednesday via Facebook slammed the AfD's second-placed 23.4 -percent result in last weekend's Thuringia state assembly election and drew parallels to Hitler's rise.
+Lindenberg, a popular 73-year-old veteran of Germany's rock music scene, had on Wednesday via Facebook slammed the AfD's second-place 23.4% result in last weekend's Thuringia state election, drawing parallels to Hitler's rise.

 Extremist researcher Alexander Häusler told German public Deutschlandfunk radio on Saturday that Björn Höcke, the AfD's leading figure in Thuringia, was pursuing a "far-right rhetoric of exaltation."